Travel.State.Gov > International Travel > Learn About Your Destination > Cameroon International Travel Information

-Crime: Foreigners in Cameroon have been victims of all types of crime: murder, sexual assault, kidnapping, carjacking, burglary, theft, armed robbery, and home invasion.
-These crimes are often accompanied by violence, particularly in case of victims trying to resist.
-The risk of street and residential crime is high.
+Crime: Violent and opportunistic crime is prevalent throughout the country including major cities.
+Foreigners in Cameroon have been victims of all types of crime including murder, sexual assault, kidnapping, carjacking, burglary, theft, armed robbery, and home invasion.
+Criminals often employ violence, particularly in instances where victims attempt to resist.
+The risk of street and residential crime is especially high, even in affluent areas with a large police and private security presence.

 Transport Crimes: U.S. Embassy personnel are prohibited from using taxis.
 Violent assaults on taxi passengers are common.
-Petty theft is prevalent and occurs on trains, buses, and taxis.
+Petty theft is prevalent, particularly on trains, buses, and taxis.

 The Hilton and Mont Febe hotels offer a shuttle service from Yaoundé-Nsimalen Airport to downtown Yaoundé.
-You should use this service or retain the services of a reputable private transport company.
+Travelers are encouraged to use this service or retain the services of a reputable private transport company.